Tatu Bulach: Repression

 Then her life activity was interrupted, she was repressed for several years.
-The Soviet repressive system did not bypass her, one of the most active builders of communism in Dagestan.
+The Soviet repressive system did not bypass her despite her communist activism.
 In 1937, she was arrested by the NKVD on charges of participating in a Trotskyist organization, and was convicted under Art.
 58 p.
 11 of the Criminal Code of the RSFSR (participation in counter-revolutionary activities) for 8 years of labor camp.
 She served her sentence in the Karaganda Corrective Labor Camp.
 She was released in 1946, But freedom did not last long: in 1948 she was again arrested on charges of espionage and transported to the Krasnoyarsk, then deported to the city of Yeniseisk.
-In 1955, accusations with Bulach Tatu were removed.
+In 1955, accusations against Bulach were removed.
 In total she spent 16 years in prison, camps and exile.

-On December 31, 1955, she was rehabilitated due to the lack of corpus delicti.
-On December 31, 1955, she was rehabilitated due to the lack of corpus delicti.
+On 31 December 1955, she was rehabilitated due to the lack of corpus delicti.
+On 31 December 1955, she was rehabilitated due to the lack of corpus delicti.
 She died in 1980 at the age of 78 and was buried in Makhachkala.